Goal 15: Policies, processes and practices

 Sustainably farmed food on campus

-The University has several policies to ensure that food on campus is sustainably farmed, such as our Sustainable Food Policy (reviewed 2023), Animal welfare policy and Sustainable Seafood Policy.
+The University has established robust policies and practices to ensure that food served across campus is sustainably sourced, with requirements and verification mechanisms embedded into procurement, contracting, and operations.
+Catering operations and procurement acress campus must adhere to our Sustainable Food Policy (reviewed 2023), Animal welfare policy (2023/24) and Sustainable Seafood Policy.

 We strive to ensure that we offer healthy, sustainable catering that is produced, processed and traded in ways that contribute to the local economies and sustainable livelihoods, avoid damaging our planet, enhance animal welfare and provide social benefits.
 We do this by buying locally to support UK producers; by continuing to be a member of Manchester Veg People, a co-operative of local organic growers and buyers who worked together to help develop a new model for the local food supply chain; by purchasing high welfare meat and dairy; and by sourcing sustainable seafood to help reduce the negative impacts on fish stocks.